scandum/base252/README.md

 or between 192 and 255, could be used to encode the second byte.
 All character values are valid for the second byte, with the exception of 0.

-Subsequently there are 3 valid ways to fully escape the 0 value, using 245 64, 245 128, and 245 192.
+Subsequently there are three valid ways to fully escape the 0 value: 245 64, 245 128, and 245 192.

 The example below escapes the 5 required codes as well as the '\\' character.